 Ringworm, as already mentioned, is a fungal infection of the skin.
 This fungus reproduces by releasing spores that are invisible to the eye.
 Ringworm spores are capable of living for many years.
 In order to get infected, you would have to come in contact with a pet with ringworm or get in contact with any surface the pet has touched (bedding, brushes, blankets, toys).
-However, the good news is that not all skin gets infected with ringworm, rather, the skin must be slightly abraded for the spores to penetrate in the skin.
+However, the good news is that not all skin gets infected with ringworm.
+The skin must be slightly abraded for the spores to penetrate the skin.

-One big problem about ringworm is that not all pets affected by ringworm may show the typical tell-tale hairless lesions.
-Humans may therefore, touch a pet with ringworm and get the disease without ever imagining they would.
-These pets are defined as "carriers" and they are either pets that were apparently cured but are still infected of simply pets that carry spores on their fur just as other items around the house, explains veterinarian Wendy C. Brooks in an article for Veterinary Partner.
+One big problem with ringworm is that not all pets affected by ringworm may show the typical tell-tale hairless lesions.
+Humans may touch a pet with ringworm and get the disease without ever imagining they would.
+These pets are defined as "carriers" and they are either pets that were apparently cured but are still infected or simply pets that carry spores on their fur just as other items around the house, explains veterinarian Wendy C. Brooks in an article for Veterinary Partner.

 How to Avoid Getting Ringworm

 If your pet has ringworm, most likely it is shedding spores all over the place.
 For this reason, disinfection and proper treatment of the pet are of primary importance.
 Proper diagnosis and treatment should be started immediately.
 The following tips will be helpful in preventing ringworm.

 - The pet should be isolated in an area while its living spaces are properly disinfected.